bluesam1/clipforge2/memory-bank/activeContext.md

 ### Phase 2 Success Criteria

-- [ ] User can drag clips from library to timeline
+- [x] User can drag clips from library to timeline
-- [ ] Clips can be repositioned on timeline
+- [x] Clips can be repositioned on timeline
-- [ ] Trimming works with in/out points
+- [x] Trimming works with in/out points
-- [ ] Splitting creates two separate clips
+- [x] Splitting creates two separate clips
-- [ ] Timeline remains responsive with 20+ clips
+- [x] Timeline remains responsive with 20+ clips
-- [ ] Preview updates with timeline changes
+- [x] Preview updates with timeline changes
+- [x] Multi-track preview with synchronized playback
+- [x] Intelligent zoom system (1px/s to 1000px/s)
+- [x] Smart time markers that adjust to zoom level
+- [x] Playhead snapping to clips and other elements

 ### Overall Project Success